Skaters must notify the Training Committee when they want to be assessed.

 The above describes minimum attendance requirements for good standing & maintaining skater level Roster & play time decisions will continue to be based on practice attendance, prioritizing skaters with higher attendance.

-Check out some of our recommended Training Tools to level up your abilities!
+Cross-training is the fastest way to improve and prevent injuries!
+Check out some of our recommended Training Tools to level up your abilities.
 Your teammates are also a fantastic resource!
 Reach out in our group chats for advice or to see if you can find a work out buddy.